Taking Control of Your Retirement: 9 Tips For Setting Up A Self-Managed Super Fund

 A self-managed super fund is advantageous for anyone who wants more engagement and control over their retirement funds.
 If you’re considering setting up an SMSF, read this guide to find out what you need to know to get started.

-The first step for starting an SMSF is preparing a trust deed for the fund that will explain how trustees are appointed and what their powers are.
+The first step for starting an SMSF is putting in place a trust deed for the fund that will explain how trustees are appointed and what their powers are.
 It must also set out when and how fund contributions and benefits will be paid.
+A trust deed is a legal document and AR Advisors can assist in having a deed prepared for you.

 2. Nominate Trustee(s)

-Most SMSFs have two members, but single membership funds and funds with three or four members are not unheard of.
-No matter how many of them there may be, all members of the fund are trustees.
-This means that they’re legally responsible for the actions of the fund, must log annual tax returns, prepare accounts and have the accounts audited.
+The rules governing SMSFs require all members of the fund to also be trustees.
+This means that they’re legally responsible for the actions of the fund, must lodge annual tax returns, prepare accounts and have the accounts audited.
+The rules currently allow SMSFs to have up to four members.

 3. Calculate Your Costs and Fees